mitranim/wordplay/readme.md

 porking (parking like a swine)

-prophessional (expert who's good at predictions)
+prophessional (expert good at predictions)

 valueball (expensive sphere)